AdaCore/gnatcoverage/doc/gnatcov/units_of_interest.rst

-Source file names are used in the output reports, still, either in source location references as part of the :option:`=report` outputs, or as the base filename of annotated source files for other formats.
-For our ``Logger`` case above, the analysis with, for example, :option:`--annotate=xcov` of a program built in Debug mode would yield a ``debug-logger.adb.xcov`` annotated source result.
+Source file names are used in the output reports, still, either in source location references as part of the :cmd-option:`=report` outputs, or as the base filename of annotated source files for other formats.
+For our ``Logger`` case above, the analysis with, for example, :cmd-option:`--annotate=xcov` of a program built in Debug mode would yield a ``debug-logger.adb.xcov`` annotated source result.

 For C, the notion of *translation unit* resolves to the set of tokens that the compiler gets to work on, after the pre-processing expansion of macros,